billpmurphy/pychan/README.md

 ### Querying Content ###

 What happens when you call `Thread.update()`?
-Pychan uses the 4chan API to retrieve information in JSON form about a thread, and then the list of `Post` objects in the `Thread` object are destroyed and replaced with list of `Post` objects based on the JSON returned from the API query.
+Pychan sends a GET request via the 4chan API to retrieve information in JSON form about a thread, and then the list of `Post` objects in the `Thread` object are destroyed and replaced with list of `Post` objects based on the JSON returned from the API query.

 Similarly, when you call `Page.update()`, a new list of `Thread` objects are created based on what is returned from the API.
 However, note that in the case of `Page.update()`, these `Thread` objects do not contain all of the posts in the thread they represent, but instead only the OP and the most recent 3 or 4 posts.
 This is because calling `Page.update()` is equivalent to looking at a particular page of a particular board in a browser.
 If you want to retrieve all of the posts from all of the threads in the `Page`, use `Page.update_all_threads()`.
 This effectively calls `Page.update()` to update the list of threads on the page, and then calls `Thread.update()` on each one.